 Inspiration …for the design of custom jewelry is everywhere.
-This custom jewelry piece was inspired by a magnificent sunrise.
 It may come at unexpected moments and from unexpected directions.
 Color, texture, heft, feel…the smooth curve of beach worn granite…a moment, an era, a lifetime…a true love.

 The thing that draws me to expression in precious metals through custom jewelry is the adaptability of these metals to most any design consideration.
 From moonlit tropical beach scenes to a Hopi wedding shawl or ancient Chinese pottery designs, virtually anything that interests you may serve as a starting point.
 This can include lifestyle, hobbies, shared activities, or aesthetic attractions.
 For one client who grew up surfing near Dana Point in California we depicted the way waves break at that location.
 For another, a shooting star over a moonlit mountain lake.

 Tell Me Your Stories Designs can be boldly representational, such as a specific rosebud or architecture, or subtly suggestive like the vague forms clouds make in the summer sky.
 Precious metals such as gold, platinum, and silver can do it.
 Anything is possible.
 Tell me your stories, and I’ll make something special for you or someone you love, and build your own special meaning into the object we create.